Western Style Weddings Work in Japan

 The Organist's timing is perfect.
 When playing background music, during the ring exchange for example, the Organist manages to complete the musical piece at the same time as the activity ends.
 This is a challenge, yet satisfying when Organist gets it right.

-If there is a problem that interrupts the flow of the ceremony, the Organist will be ready at a moment's notice to play an interlude while the problem is resolved.
+If any incident interrupts the flow of the ceremony, the Organist will be ready at a moment's notice to play an interlude while the problem is resolved.

 The problem may be a delayed bride's entrance; perhaps due to a final adjustment to the bouquet, her hair, or some other last minute preparation to effect a grand entrance.
 Or it may be the several minutes needed to persuade the five-year-old ring boy that he really DOES want to walk down the aisle carrying the ring cushion with a hundred adults watching him.